Space Station Seventh Grade

 Space Station Seventh Grade is a young adult novel by Jerry Spinelli, published in 1982; it was his debut novel.
 It was inspired by an odd event when one of his six children ate some fried chicken that he had been saving for the next day.

 The novel was intended for adults but became a young adult novel instead.

 Plot summary

 Seventh-grader Jason Herkimer narrates the events of his year, from school, hair, and pimples, to mothers, little brothers, and a girl.
-It is a story about being true to yourself and the nostalgic recollection of adolescent years.
+It is a story about being true to yourself, the nostalgic recollection of adolescent years, and accepting change.

 Jason has a crush on a cheerleader, Debbie.
 He also has trouble fitting in at school.
 He goes through a lot of natural teenage problems and shares the experiences.

 Sequel

 Spinelli wrote about the same characters in Jason and Marceline (1986).